Debby Salom, MFT, LMFT

 Hannah Karasick, LCSW

-I work with children, adolescents and adults who are struggling with depression, anxiety, stress, PTSD, peer issues, school issues, self-esteem challenges, family issues and divorce.
+I work with children, adolescents and adults who are struggling with depression, anxiety, stress, peer issues, school issues, self-esteem challenges, anger, interpersonal chaos and family issues.
 My goal is to build a strong rapport with my clients and familes, help them develop healthy coping skills to navigate life’s challenges.
 My therapeutic approach is person-centered, while understanding the effects of environmental stress on one’s life.
 I also have experience working with clients who have been diagnosed with co-occurring disorders (alcohol/drug abuse), ranging from mild to severe symptoms.
 My focus is on meeting the client where they are in their journey and offering guidance and support during the process.

 Pamela Desai, MA, LPC